 Paget disease should be suspected in patients with the following:

 Unexplained bone pain or deformity

 Unexplained elevation of serum alkaline phosphatase on laboratory tests done for other reasons, particularly if gamma-glutamyl-transpeptidase (GGT) is normal

 Hypercalcemia that develops during bed rest, particularly among elderly patients

 Bone sarcoma in elderly patients

-If Paget disease is suspected, plain x-rays and serum alkaline phosphatase, calcium, and PO4 levels should be obtained.
+If Paget disease is suspected, plain x-rays and serum alkaline phosphatase, calcium, and phosphate levels should be obtained.
 Confirmation on x-ray is required to establish the diagnosis.
 Characteristic x-ray findings include the following: